Patagonia Men's Burly Man Hooded Jacket

 - Roomy hood with zip-through collar; internal drawcord adjusts hood opening and has no exposed ends; sturdy YKK® #8 main zipper with oversized metal pull for easy operation with work gloves or cold hands

-- Zippered vertical-entry security pocket on left chest; two oversized drop-in front pockets with fleece lining; right pocket has internal cell phone sleeve with elastic opening; back storage pouch with zippered entry for hat, gloves or other essentials
+- Zippered vertical-entry security pocket on left chest; two oversized drop-in front pockets with fleece lining; right pocket has internal cell phone sleeve with elastic opening; lower back storage pouch with zippered entry for hat, gloves or other essentials

 - Webbing hang loop